Fresno County Juvenile Justice Campus

 You can support your loved ones at Fresno Co Juvenile Detention on InmateAid, if you have any immediate questions contact the facility directly at 559-600-3996.

-The Fresno County Juvenile Justice Campus is a medium to low-security detention center located at 3333 E American Ave Fresno, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Fresno County Juvenile Justice Campus is a medium to low-security detention center located at 3333 E American Ave Fresno, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 The Juvenile Justice Campus is used primarily as a detention facility to hold minors who have committed a law violation while they are being processed through the Juvenile Court.
 In addition to holding minors pending court action, the Juvenile Justice Campus provides secure confinement for minors pending delivery to the California Youth Authority, other juvenile and adult justice jurisdictions, foster and group home placements, and court-ordered commitments.